yunze-li/PersonalBlog/source/_posts/clearArchitecture.md

 > Subclass should be substitutable for their base class

-A typical example of this principle is **square/rectangle problem**, let's briefly recall the problem first:
+A typical example of this principle is **square/rectangle problem**, let's briefly recall the problem by first: